True West (play): International productions

 Soulpepper, Toronto's largest theatre company, presented Patricia Hamilton, Stuart Hughes and Mike Ross in a production directed by Nancy Palk at the Young Centre for the Performing Arts, running in April – May 2013.

-Pittsburgh Public Theater's production was directed by Pamela Berlin, with Ken Barnett (Austin) and David Mogentale (Lee), running from November 7 through December 8, 2013, at the O'Reilly Theater.

-Citizen's Theatre, Glasgow presented True West in October 29 – November 16, 2013, directed by Philip Breen, starring Alex Ferns and Eugene O'Hare.
-This production ran at the Tricycle Theatre, London in September 2014.

-Ivy Arts Centre, University of Surrey, 24 February 2015, performed by Lone Twin.

-The Plank Theatre Company produced the play at the Complex Theatre in Hollywood, California.
-(Oct.
-2017) The actors, Jacob Grodnik and Drake Shannon alternated the roles of "Austin" and "Lee" each performance.
-"Saul" was performed by Mishone Feigin, and the "Mom" was played by Melissa Jobe.
+Pittsburgh Public Theater's production was directed by Pamela Berlin, with Ken Barnett (Austin) and David Mogentale (Lee), running from November 7 to December 8, 2013, at the O'Reilly Theater.
+The Citizen's Theatre in Glasgow presented True West in October 29 – November 16, 2013, directed by Philip Breen, starring Alex Ferns and Eugene O'Hare.
+This production ran at the Tricycle Theatre in London in September 2014.
+Ivy Arts Centre, University of Surrey, performed by Lone Twin on 24 February 2015.
+The Plank Theatre Company produced the play at the Complex Theatre in Hollywood, California, in October 2017.
+The actors, Jacob Grodnik and Drake Shannon, alternated the roles of "Austin" and "Lee" for each performance.
+"Saul" was performed by Mishone Feigin and the "Mom" was played by Melissa Jobe.

 The Vaudeville Theatre in London presented the first West End production of the play which ran from 23 November 2018 to 23 February 2019.
 Directed by Matthew Dunster, the production starred Kit Harington as Austin and Johnny Flynn as Lee.

-The Roundabout Theater Company produced the play on Broadway with Ethan Hawke, and Paul Dano, which ran from December 27, 2018, to March 17, 2019.
+The Roundabout Theater Company produced the play on Broadway with Ethan Hawke and Paul Dano, which ran from December 27, 2018, to March 17, 2019.
 A production directed by Braden Abraham ran as part of the Seattle Repertory Theatre's 2019–2020 season, between January 17 and February 16, 2020.